yeboahd24/fido-transaction-api/README.md

 The response will contain the user's analytics data, including the full name, total transactions, total credit, total debit, average transaction value, and the busiest day.

+NB: The analytics data is cached in Redis for improved performance Also analytics can be filtered by date, `GET /analytics/?transaction_date=2024-11-10`

 ## Docker